 It gave us an ominous feeling right away and accentuates all the other tension throughout the pilot.

-Since both Breaking Bad and Game of Thrones are more genre-driven, their cold opens feed into what we’d expect from crime shows and fantasy.
+Since both Breaking Bad and Game of Thrones are more genre-driven, their openings feed into what we’d expect from crime shows and fantasy.

 But what if you’re writing a straightforward network drama?

-This Is Us burst onto the scene, and used its cold open to trick us.
+This Is Us burst onto the scene, and used its first moments to trick us.
 We meet a bunch of people who share the same birthday, and we think the show will be an ensemble about this diverse group.

 But actually, it’s about one family.